Automating ETL jobs on time series data with QuestDB on Google Cloud Platform

 We've installed QuestDB on Google Cloud Platform, set up a Google Storage bucket to store the simulated purchase data exports, built an ETL job that anonymized our buyers' data, and loaded it into a time series database, QuestDB.
 Data analysts could write more jobs as Cloud Functions in multiple languages and set up multiple sources.
 It's also possible to set QuestDB's HTTP endpoints to read-only which would allow us to share this dashboard without worrying about destructive commands.

 If you like this content, we'd love to know your thoughts!
-Feel free to share your feedback, browse the GitHub repository for this tutorial, or come and say hello in the QuestDB Community Slack.
+Feel free to share your feedback, browse the GitHub repository for this tutorial, or come and say hello in the community forums.